Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

-If the weighted sum-rate function in \textbf{WSRMP} is concave, the problem is convex and any stationary point is also a global maximum.
-In other cases when the weighted sum-rate function is not concave, we cannot guarantee that Algorithm PT converges to the global optimum since it may get stuck at some other stationary point.
-Nonetheless, Algorithm PT gives very good solution.
+If the weighted sum-rate function is not concave, Algorithm PT may not converge to the global optimum since it may get stuck at some other stationary point.
+To evaluate the performance of the algorithm for non-convex cases, we define \textit{pseudo global optimum} as the best solution of the algorithm with many random initial points.
+If the performance of the algorithm obtained from a single initial point is close to the\emph{ }\textit{pseudo global optimum}, the solution of the algorithm is said to be \textit{good}.
+Simulations show that Algorithm PT usually gives \textit{good} solution.

 We prove for two simple examples that Algorithm PT converges monotonically to a stationary point.
-More discussion on the convergence is given in the Remark \ref{rem:A-nontrivial-conv}. \begin{example} Consider weighted sum-rate maximization for a 2-user SISO MAC with $w_{2}>w_{1}$, where the user 1 is decoded first.
+More discussion on the convergence is given in the Remark \ref{rem:A-nontrivial-conv}. \begin{example} Consider weighted sum-rate maximization for a 2-user SISO MAC with $w_{2}>w_{1}$ and user 1 decoded first.
+Let $p_{i},i=1,2$ be the transmit powers.
 The optimization problem is